cl_maintenanceAndUpdateFrequency

 Civic addresses of air-conditioned public places.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

-This set of timely data shows fire hydrants on the island of Montreal.
-These terminals are high devices located along streets, equipped with a water intake fed from the aqueduct pipes, to which fire-fighting hoses are connected to ensure fire protection.
-The information associated with the geographic data corresponds to the date of installation, status, owner, and jurisdiction. __CAUTION__: This data is published annually, so it does not include updates made during the year.
-For this reason, they should under no circumstances be used for engineering work without validations with the City.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+This set of punctual data shows the manholes located on the Island of Montreal.
+These manholes are compartments through which sewers can be accessed in order to clean, inspect and maintain them.
+The manholes are placed at regular intervals on the right-hand section of the main pipe.
+In straight sections, the maximum distance between two manholes is 120 meters.
+The manholes are generally placed at the beginning of a network, i.e. at the head of the furthest section and at the points where the pipe changes direction, altitude, slope and/or diameter.
+The information associated with the geographic data corresponds to the type and material of the manhole, date of installation, status, owner and jurisdiction. __CAUTION__: This data is published annually, so it does not include updates made during the year.
+For this reason, they should under no circumstances be used for engineering purposes without validation by the City.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**